 Where will The Arete School be located and when will it begin operating?

-The Arete School will be located in the North Bay Region of the greater San Francisco area.
+The Arete School will be located in Northern California.
 The School will open in August 2022.

 What about accountability at The Arete School?